stephanieangelokagua/mental_health_deserves_awareness/README.md

 Here we discuss the design in terms of:

 - colour palette (use Coolors image or link)

+The color scheme of the webpage is inspired from an image.
+I used Coolors to extract the colors from my chosen image and then played around with its automatic pallete generator to get the remaining colors needed.
+I made sure to use a color pallete that was ideal for the nature of the topic
 - typography (show what typeface and why you choose it)

+For this project, I used Foto sans for header text and Roboto for body text.
+Due to the nature of the project it was important to use a font that was calm and easy to read to encourage users to progress through the webpage's content.
+I used google fonts and set the filter to calm and then based on preferenc selected by desired font for my header text.
 - Imagery

+Images are an important component of this website because different users have different needs.
+For instance, some users learn best using images whilst others learn through text.
+I  integrated both of this into the webpage and used Pexels and Open AI to generate the images.

 - Features (general site features, like sections and pages that fulfil teh user stories/requirements)

 ## Languages, Tools & Technologies Used

 A list of stuff you used (Git, Github, HTML, CSS and anything else)

 ## Media Copyrights